10up/wordpress-ci-container/README.md

 ### Adding custom scripts

 Additional scripts can be added inside the `/custom-scripts` directory for pipeline use.
 All scripts with `.sh` extension inside the `/custom-scripts` directory can be executed by the `all-scripts` script.

+## Node Version

+For convenience, `nvm` is installed to easily manage the node version in the CI container.
+To install a different node version from CI just add a step to execute the command: `nvm install <version>`; you can also execute the command from within a build script.

 [![Support Level](https://img.shields.io/badge/support-stable-blue.svg)](#support-level)